iradab/NavalBattle/README.md

 The players play in turns and they take shots at each other.
 You can take a shot by pressing some cell on the 10 x 10 grid space of enemy.
 Like this game goes on until one of them sankes all the ships of the other.
 In that case that player becomes a winner.

 ### Installation and Execution
 You can find all the project sources from the folder we provided.
-If you want to see and download it from github you can go to the github account of one of the authors below and see the repository under the name NavalBattle.
+If you want to see and download it from github you can go to the github account of one of the authors below and see the repository under the name __NavalBattle__.
 After downloading the folder of a project you can compile any version of a project you want through terminal via *javac* (Note that *javac* should be installed in your machine):
 ```
 	javac *.java